The October 1914 Editorial

 “A large proportion of Queen’s Nurses are now working in Territorial Hospitals….But one and all are cheerfully accepting the situation, remembering that they too are soldiers of the King and must submit to discipline….Very thankful we must all be that our splendid Navy is standing between us and the torture and misery that has descended on Belgium and France.”

-Nurse Tait McKay wrote from Plymouth where she was acting as Matron of the Fourth Southern General Hospital.
+In Plymouth, Nurse Tait McKay wrote as the acting as Matron of the Fourth Southern General Hospital.
 “The business of transforming Salisbury Road Schools and the adjacent Baptist Church into a War Hospital of 520 beds was completed on August 20th and patients were admitted from the adjacent forts.”
 The staff consisted of a matron, twenty-two sisters, sixty-eight nurses and two masseuses.
 Seven of the nurses were Queen’s Nurses.
 “The first batch of 102 wounded warriors arrived from the Front on August 21st, forty of those were stretcher cases, and as soon as the news leaked out considerable excitement prevailed…The second batch numbering all 132, including fourteen Germans, arrived on September 25th.”
 The school was equipped with operating theatre and X-ray machine and was every ward was occupied, 4-500 patients in all.

-The First Eastern General Hospital was established in Trinity College, Cambridge.
+In Trinity College, Cambridge, The First Eastern General Hospital was established.
 Other colleges were also requisitioned.
 Five hundred beds were originally planned but this had to be increased to 1500.

 “When we first came we found the hospital full of men belonging to the 10th Division, either suffering from wounds received during the retreat to take Doiraz, or frost-bites…On the medical side rheumatism and pneumonia has prevailed… We have a well equipped theatre…we also possess an X-ray department…”